ShahzainAhmed/Calculator/README.md

-# Calculator
+# Calculator in Python.

-Calculator with Addition, Subtraction, Multiplication &amp; Division.
+Program to create Calculator in Python with Operations including (Addition, Subtraction, Multiplication and Division).